Publish 24 March 2022

 Julie needs to visit the restroom more frequently.
 The doctor also advises that she cut back on her caffeine and limit the amount of liquids during the evening.
 With these adjustments, Julie will monitor her condition and follow up with the physician.

-To support the writing of useful articles about urology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about urology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.